preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-template-with-placeholders/index.rst

-Creating a Document Template with Place Holders
+Creating a document template with place holders
 ================================================

 A document property place holder starts with [[ and ends with ]] and can be placed anywhere inside a DOCX document, anywhere inside an XLSX document, including header and footer, and in PowerPoint (PPTX) documents as well, in both header and content.
 Place holders support any document property.